ad4mts/zfdash/README.md

 *   **Common Tasks:** Select an object in the tree, then use the right pane tabs or top bar/menu buttons.
 Examples: Check Pool Status/Properties tabs for health/usage.
 Use the Snapshots tab to create/delete/rollback/clone.
 Use the top bar/menu to create datasets.
 Use the Encryption tab to manage keys.
 *   **Remember:** Destructive actions are irreversible.
 Double-check selections & keep backups!

+## 🤝 Contributing

+Contributions are welcome!
+If you'd like to improve ZfDash, please feel free to:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/your-feature`)
+3. Make your changes and commit them
+4. Push to your branch (`git push origin feature/your-feature`)
+5. Open a Pull Request against the `main` branch

+Please ensure your code follows the existing style and includes appropriate comments.
+For major changes, consider opening an issue first to discuss your ideas.

 ## 💖 Motivation

 As a resident doctor, my main focus isn't software, but I enjoy exploring Python, Linux, and security as a hobby.
 ZfDash grew out of this hobby and my own need for a simpler way to manage my ZFS storage.

 With some help from AI tools, I built this GUI/WebUI and decided to share it with the open-source community, hoping it might help others too.
-I'll do my best to maintain it, but my time is limited, so please feel free to fork the project if you'd like to expand on it!
+While my time is limited, I'm committed to maintaining this project and welcome community contributions.
+Whether you're reporting bugs, suggesting features, improving documentation, or submitting code—your help is greatly appreciated!
+See the [Contributing](#-contributing) section below for details on how to get involved.

 ## ⚠️ IMPORTANT WARNINGS